fmahmud26/banking-ddd-spring-boot-demo/README.md

 - Write meaningful commit messages
 - Add tests for new features

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with [Spring Boot](https://spring.io/projects/spring-boot)
 - Inspired by Domain-Driven Design principles by Eric Evans
 - Architecture based on Hexagonal Architecture (Ports & Adapters) by Alistair Cockburn

-## 📞 Support

-For questions, issues, or suggestions, please open an issue in the repository.

----

 **Happy Coding! 🚀**